 Okay, so it's been a bad year for shark attacks, especially off the coast of Western Australia, but hear me out.

-When considering more recent years, since 2000, the number has been a little more at just 2 fatalities per year.
+Since 2000, the number has been a little more at just two fatalities per year.

-Sure, snakes are scary business in Australia, but how scary?
+Sure, snakes are a scary business in Australia, but how scary?